JoelNgiamKeeYong/aiap-batch-20-pipeline-2.0/README.md

-├── archives/              # Folder for inactive files and logs ├── assets/                # Images or visualization assets ├── data/                  # Location for datasets; contents auto-generated ├── models/                # Saved trained models; contents are auto-generated ├── modules/               # Saved preprocessors and intermediary models; contents are auto-generated ├── output/                # Results of model evaluations; contents are auto-generated ├── src/                   # Python modules for the ML pipeline │   └── utils/             # Utility functions for general EDA │   └── pipeline.py        # Main executable for the pipeline ├── config.yaml            # Configuration file for the ML pipeline ├── eda.ipynb              # Exploratory Data Analysis (EDA) notebook
+├── archives/              # Folder for inactive files and logs ├── assets/                # Images or visualization assets ├── data/                  # Location for datasets; contents auto-generated ├── functions/             # General functions for EDA ├── models/                # Saved trained models; contents are auto-generated ├── modules/               # Saved preprocessors and intermediary models; contents are auto-generated ├── output/                # Results of model evaluations; contents are auto-generated ├── src/                   # Python modules for the ML pipeline │   └── utils/             # Utility functions for the pipeline │   └── pipeline.py        # Main executable for the pipeline ├── config.yaml            # Configuration file for the ML pipeline ├── eda.ipynb              # Exploratory Data Analysis (EDA) notebook